 What is the timing of the phase-in?

-- The change will apply to applications for Community Medicaid services filed after January 1, 2021.
-This was pushed back from October 1, 2020.
+The change will apply to applications for Community Medicaid services filed on or after APRIL 1, 2021.
+This was pushed back for a second time, from the most recent deadline of January 1, 2021.
 Not surprisingly, Medicaid needs time to work out the rules and logistics as well as to train its staff to handle what will be a far more complex application.
 Systems will likely need to change as well.

 The effect of this decision means that the “look back” will be phased in.
-Since the “look back” looks only as far back as October 1, 2020, applications filed on or after January 1, 2021, only need to include three months of financial information.
-February 1, 2021, applications will need to include four months of data, and so on, until April 1, 2023, at which point and thereafter 30 months of data will be required.
+Since the “look back” looks only as far back as October 1, 2020, applications filed during April, 2021, only need to include six months of financial information.
+From May 1, 2021, applications will need to include seven months of data, and so on, until April 1, 2023, at which point and thereafter 30 months of data will be required.

 Other important issues